-63 47 U.S.C. §§ 253(a), 332(c)(7)(B)(i)(II).
+73 47 U.S.C. §§ 253(a), 332(c)(7)(B)(i)(II).

+74 Id.
+The actions in this proceeding update the FCC's approach to Sections 253 and 332 by addressing effective prohibitions that apply to the deployment of services covered by those provisions.
+Our interpretations in this proceeding do not provide any basis for increasing the regulation of services deployed consistent with Section 621 of the Cable Communications Policy Act of 1984.

-identical "effect of prohibiting" language, 65 the Commission and different courts over the years have each employed inconsistent approaches to deciding what it means for a state or local legal requirement to have the "effect of prohibiting" services under these two sections of the Act.
-This has caused confusion among both providers and local governments about what legal requirements are permitted under Section 253.
-For example, despite Commission decisions to the contrary, some courts have held that a denial of a wireless siting application will "prohibit or have the effect of prohibiting" the provision of a personal wireless service under Section 332(c)(7)(B)(i)(II) only if the provider can establish that it has a significant gap in service coverage in the area and a lack of feasible alternative locations for siting facilities.
-66 Other courts have held that evidence of an already-occurring or complete inability to offer a telecommunications service is required to demonstrate an effective prohibition under Section 253(a).67 Conversely, still other courts like the First and Second Circuits have both endorsed prior Commission interpretations of what constitutes an effective prohibition and recognized that, under that analytical framework, a legal requirement can constitute an effective prohibition of services even if it is not an insurmountable barrier.
-68 In this Declaratory Ruling, we first reaffirm, as our definitive interpretation of the effective prohibition standard, the test we set forth in California Payphone, namely, that a state or local legal requirement constitutes an effective prohibition if it "materially limits or inhibits the ability of any competitor or potential competitor to compete in a fair and balanced legal and regulatory environment."69 We then explain how this "material inhibition" standard applies in the context of state and local fees and aesthetic requirements.
-In doing so, we confirm the First and Second Circuits' understanding that under this analytical framework, a legal requirement can "materially inhibit" the provision of services even if it is
+area and a lack of feasible alternative locations for siting facilities.75 Other courts have held that evidence of an already-occurring or complete inability to offer a telecommunications service is required to demonstrate an effective prohibition under Section 253(a).76 Conversely, still other courts like the First, Second, and Tenth Circuits have endorsed prior Commission interpretations of what constitutes an effective prohibition under Section 253(a) and recognized that, under that analytical framework, a legal requirement can constitute an effective prohibition of services even if it is not an insurmountable barrier.77

+35. In this Declaratory Ruling, we first reaffirm, as our definitive interpretation of the effective prohibition standard, the test we set forth in California Payphone, namely, that a state or local legal requirement constitutes an effective prohibition if it "materially limits or inhibits the ability of any competitor or potential competitor to compete in a fair and balanced legal and regulatory environment."
+We then explain how this "material inhibition" standard applies in the context of state and local fees and aesthetic requirements.
+In doing so, we confirm the First, Second, and Tenth Circuits' understanding that under this analytical framework, a legal requirement can "materially inhibit" the provision of services even if it is not an insurmountable barrier.
+We also resolve the conflicting court interpretations of the

-66 Courts vary widely regarding the type of showing needed to satisfy the second part of that standard.
+75 Courts vary widely regarding the type of showing needed to satisfy the second part of that standard.
 The First, Fourth, and Seventh Circuits have imposed a "heavy burden" of proof on applicants to establish a lack of alternative feasible sites, requiring them to show "not just that this application has been rejected but that further reasonable efforts to find another solution are so likely to be fruitless that it is a waste of time even to try."
 Green Mountain Realty Corp. v.
 Leonard, 750 F.3d 30, 40 (1st Cir.
 2014); accord New Cingular Wireless PCS, LLC v.
 Fairfax County, 674 F.3d 270, 277 (4th Cir.
 2012); T-Mobile Northeast LLC v.
 Fairfax County, 672 F.3d 259, 266-68 (4th Cir.
 2012) (en banc); Helcher v.
 Dearborn County, 595 F.3d 710, 723 (7th Cir.
-2010).
+2010) (Helcher).
 The Second, Third, and Ninth Circuits have held that an applicant must show only that its proposed facilities are the "least intrusive means" for filling a coverage gap in light of the aesthetic or other values that the local authority seeks to serve.
 Sprint Spectrum, LP v.
 Willoth, 176 F.3d 630, 643 (2d Cir.
 1999) (Willoth); APT Pittsburgh Ltd. P'ship v.
 Penn Township, 196 F.3d 469, 480 (3d Cir.
 1999) (APT); American Tower Corp. v.
 City of San Diego, 763 F.3d 1035, 1056-57 (9th Cir.
 2014); T-Mobile USA, Inc. v.
 City of Anacortes, 572 F.3d 987, 995-99 (9th Cir.
-2009).
+2009) (City of Anacortes).

-67 See, e.g., County of San Diego, 543 F.3d at 579-80; Level 3 Commc'ns, LLC v.
+76 See, e.g., County of San Diego, 543 F.3d at 579-80; Level 3 Commc'ns, LLC v.
 City of St. Louis, 477 F.3d 528, 533-34 (8th Cir.
 2007) (City of St. Louis).